SchimeNo/Dynamic-Pricing/README.md

 				start_date<-strptime(paste(DAY+1, MONTH_aux, YEAR),"%d %m %Y")

-2-Trying to predict a very far ahead date will give an error if we haven't loaded the test data (we can predict 2 months ahead max more or less)
+2-Trying to predict a very far ahead date will give an error if time series hasn't been updated (we can predict 2 months ahead max more or less)

 3- When using SMV or models not included in the H2O package the Date format may get changed to default.

-For any doubt send an email to: chimewallace@gmail.com
+For any doubt, email: chimewallace@gmail.com

 Thanks for reading.